Elizabeth New Jersey Assault Lawyers

 Aggravated assault is more serious than simple assault.
 A person must be found to have acted in a way that shows indifference to the value of human life or involve the use of a deadly weapon.
 In aggravated assault, the victim may suffer a serious or permanent injury, be knocked unconscious, or lose function of a body part or one of the five senses.
 Yet, making a person feel like his or her life is in danger can also constitute aggravated assault.
 For instance, under New Jersey law, pointing a gun at another person is considered aggravated assault.
 Aggressive driving or injuring another person with a vehicle while fleeing an officer is also classified as aggravated assault.
 Aggravated assault carries with it a prison term ranging from 18 months to ten years, depending on the nature of the crime and whether the crime is considered a fourth, third, or second degree crime.

-Sexual Assault: Sexual assault is defined as any unwanted sexual act, either involving sexual penetration or sexual contact.
+Sexual assault is defined as any unwanted sexual act, either involving sexual penetration or sexual contact.
 The punishment depends on the age of the victim and the nature of the crime.
 For instance, aggravated sexual assault carries with it a prison sentence of 20 years.
 Aggravated sexual assault involves victims under 13 years of age, assault between family members who are between ages 13 and 16, or when the act occurs along with another crime, such as robbery.
 Use of a weapon also can result in charges of aggravated assault.

 If you’re facing charges of aggravated assault, simple assault, or sexual assault, it is important to remember that you are innocent until proven guilty under the law.
 You have a right to a fair trial and have the right to defense in court.
-An assault lawyer in Elizabeth, New Jersey can protect your rights and reputation.
+A sexual assault lawyer in Elizabeth, New Jersey can protect your rights and reputation.
 The Law Office of Eric M. Mark is committed to offering its clients the personalized attention they deserve.
 Contact our firm today.
 Remember that you have the right to remain silent if you are facing questioning, and that you have the right to ask for a lawyer.

 Armed Robbery Lawyer in Elizabeth, New Jersey